Wandalen/wTools/module/move/benchkit/usage.md

 ---

-## Coefficient of Variation (CV) Troubleshooting
+## Coefficient of Variation (CV) Standards

 ### Understanding CV Values and Reliability

-The Coefficient of Variation (CV) is the most critical metric for benchmark reliability.
-It measures the relative variability of your measurements and directly impacts the trustworthiness of performance conclusions.
+**IMPORTANT GUIDANCE**: CV serves as a key reliability indicator for benchmark quality.
+High CV values indicate unreliable measurements that should be investigated.

 ```rust
 // What is measured: Coefficient of Variation (CV) reliability thresholds for benchmark results